liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 \end{equation}\label{eq:Aintegral}
 $$

-where $V$ denotes that the integration to be performed over the *scattering volume*. *This equation shows that the wave amplitude $A(\vq)$ is proportional to the 3D Fourier transform of the number density $n_e(\vr)$ of the electons.* The Fourier transform plays a central role in the interpretation of scattering and diffraction phenomena.
+where $V$ denotes that the integration to be performed over the *scattering volume*. *This equation shows that the wave amplitude $A(\vq)$ is proportional to the 3D Fourier transform of the number density $n_e(\vr)$ of the electrons.* The Fourier transform plays a central role in the interpretation of scattering and diffraction phenomena.

 ### Classical derivation